-When entrepreneurs launch their businesses, much of their time and energy are focused on day-to-day outward-facing operations like customer service, sales and inventory management.
-What’s equally important to long-term growth and success, though, is to have a thorough understanding of your business’s financials.
+When you launch your business, you spend most of your time and energy on day-to-day, outward-facing operations to grow your business.
+But for long-term growth and success, though, you’ll need to have a thorough understanding of your business’s financials.

-In this article, we look at the five most important financial documents that business owners need to create, understand and use to track and drive growth.
-When these financial documents are used together, they offer a full picture of your business’s overall health.
+Explore the five most important small business financial documents that all business owners need to create and understand to track and drive growth.
+When you use these financial documents together, they offer a full and accurate picture of your business’s overall health.

-Here’s why these five financial documents are essential to small businesses
+Here’s why these five financial documents are essential to your small business

-The five key documents include profit and loss statements, balance sheets, cash-flow statements, tax returns and aging reports.
-They help you ask the right questions and find answers that are particular to your business, such as:
+The five key documents include your profit and loss statement, balance sheet, cash-flow statement, tax return, and aging reports.
+When you update and maintain these documents, you’ll be able to ask the right questions and find answers that are specific to your business, such as:

-- Whether your business revenue flows consistently or your sales and services are more cyclical
+- Are your business revenue flows consistent, or are your sales and services more cyclical?

-- If your business is profitable, barely breaking even or losing money
+- Is your business profitable, breaking even, or losing money?

-Even better, these documents are available with your business’s bookkeeping software, or from your bookkeeper or certified public accountant (CPA).
+For the most part, these documents are available through your business’s bookkeeping software.
+You can also request them from your bookkeeper, certified public accountant (CPA), or tax professional.

 1. Profit and loss (P&L) statement

-A profit and loss (P&L) statement, also referred to as an income statement, is used to evaluate current financial condition and prospects for growth.
-A P&L summarizes business revenues generated and expenses incurred over a specific period of time.
-Whatever’s left after the expenses are deducted is profit, and if expenses exceed revenues, then your P&L shows a loss.
+A profit and loss (P&L) statement, also referred to as an income statement, is used to evaluate your current financial condition and your prospects for growth.
+A P&L summarizes revenues generated by your business and your expenses over a specific period of time.
+Whatever’s left after the expenses are deducted is your profit.
+If your expenses are greater than your revenues, then your P&L shows a loss.

-It’s common for many small businesses to show losses at various times, such as during launches and expansions.
-However, continuous losses are a “red flag” for business owners, because they indicate that more money is consistently going out than coming in.
-When you stay on top of your financials, you can find these issues early on and address them more effectively.
+It’s not unusual for your business to show a loss at various times, like when you’re launching a new product or expanding your location.
+However, having continuous losses is a “red flag” because that shows that more money is consistently going out than coming in.
+When you stay on top of your financials, you can find these issues early on and address them effectively.

 2. Cash flow statement

-An often-quoted statistic shows the importance of maintaining strong cash flow: 82% of the small businesses that fail do so because of cash flow problems.
-Regularly examining your cash flow statement can go a long way in helping your business to stay on the positive side of that statistic.
+Did you know that 82% of small business failures are due to cash flow problems?
+Regularly reviewing your cash flow statement goes a long way in keeping your business on the positive side of that statistic.

-While a P&L simply shows money in and money out for a specific time, the cash flow statement is more like a budget, used to forecast revenue in and expenses out over a time period – often, about three years.
-For your business to operate effectively, you have fixed and variable costs that have to be paid from the money your business generates (in addition to bank loans, taxes and the purchases of new assets, if needed).
-The cash flow statement shows whether or not a business is able to do this sufficiently.
+While a P&L shows money in and money out for a specific time, the cash flow statement is more like a budget.
+It’s used to forecast revenue in and expenses out over a period of time – often, about three years.
+This statement typically shows cash from your operations, investments, and financing.

 3. Balance sheet

-Like P&Ls, balance sheets show how your business is doing at a particular point in time – quarter by quarter or year to year, for example.
-Unlike P&Ls, though, your balance sheet provides a snapshot equation of your business’s assets, stated as business liabilities plus owner equity.
+Your business’s balance sheet shows how your business is doing at a particular point in time – quarter by quarter or year to year, for example.
+In your balance sheet you’ll find a simple equation: your business’s assets = your business liabilities + owner equity.

 4. Tax returns

-Most business owners are familiar with tax returns before they even open businesses, because they’ve filed them as individuals.
-When you run a business, it’s critical to keep up with your business taxes, as well as any personal taxes that you may be liable for separately.
+You were likely familiar with tax returns before you even opened your business because you’ve filed them as an individual.
+When you run a business, it’s incredibly important to keep up with your business taxes, as well as any personal taxes that you may be liable for separately.

-The tax form you file will depend on your business-entity type, and there are different income tax consequences that apply to each.
-Often, businesses use CPAs or other tax professionals to file their taxes.
-It’s important that you review yours, because it can help you and your financial team create growth strategies that can be advantageous to your business.
-These include when to hire staff, buy equipment or expand to new locations.
+The tax form you file will depend on your business entity type, and there are different income tax impacts that apply to each.
+While a CPA or other tax professionals might file your taxes, it’s important that you review your return as well.
+It holds information that can help you and your financial team create growth strategies for your business.
+You’ll get insights like when to hire staff, buy equipment, or expand to new locations.

-An aging report categorizes debts owed to the business, including the length of time the debt is owed.
-“Accounts receivable” is the accounting term for funds that are owed to your business, while “accounts payable” are the funds that your business owes to others.
-In business, it’s generally thought that the older a debt is, the lower the probability that it will be paid.
-If a business doesn’t get paid, it loses money and can have an unhealthy cash flow.
+Your accounts receivable and payable can also be referred to as an aging report.
+This report categorizes debts owed to your business, including the amount of time the debt is owed.
+“Accounts receivable” are the funds that are owed to your business, while “accounts payable” are the funds that your business owes to others.

-Aging reports help you see how many accounts receivable are overdue and how old they are, so that you can follow up and take action to bring money in.
-Conversely, if you have bills that are overdue, this should signal that you need to get caught up.
+Aging reports show you how much of your accounts receivable are overdue and how old they are so that you can follow up and take action to bring money in.
+On the other side, if you have bills that are overdue, your aging report will show you that you need to get caught up.
 Talk to your CPA and financial team about how to better manage expenses and streamline operations.

-Use your business’s financial documents to drive growth and success
+Use your small business financial documents to drive your success

-With updated and accurate financial documents in hand, you can easily find growth opportunities that are ready to be leveraged, and spot issues that may be draining resources.
-Additionally, thoroughly understanding and maintaining these documents prepares you for critical conversations with potential lenders and investors.
+With updated and accurate financial documents in hand, you can easily find growth opportunities and spot issues that may be draining resources.
+Thoroughly understanding and maintaining these documents also prepares you for critical conversations with potential lenders and investors.

-If you’d like to learn more about how to create and use financial documents, or if need business guidance from an experienced team, give us a call.
+If you’d like to learn more about how to create and use financial documents, or if you need business guidance from an experienced team, talk to Pursuit!
 Every day, we help businesses get the information, expert help and funding they need to succeed.